 Touca vs. Snapshot Testing

 Many existing products offer visual regression testing for web applications.
 But a large subset of software developed every year is in products that have limited or no user interface.
-A common existing solution for testing these products is snapshot testing, a form of regression testing that stores the output of a given version of software workflows in snapshot files.
+A common existing solution for testing these products is snapshot testing.

 Most snapshot testing libraries leave the comparison and management of these files to software engineers.
 Managing result files for hundreds of test cases is not feasible at scale.
-Touca manages all submitted test results, compares them against previous versions, and reports differences in an easy-to-understand format so that engineers only need to decide what to do with those differences.
+Touca stores test results in a remote server to remove the need for managing snapshot files.
+It automatically compares test results against your baseline version, and reports differences in an easy-to-understand format so that engineers only need to decide what to do with those differences.

 Because snapshot files store the overall output of a workflow, they may contain dynamic data such as timestamps, that can trigger false positives during comparison.
 They can miss important information that may not necessarily be exposed through the software interface.
 Touca gives you fine-grained control over what variables and return values to capture as test results.
-Touca client libraries preserve the types of your captured data and compare your test results using their original data type.
+Instead of writing results into text files, Touca SDKs preserve the types of your captured data and compare your test results using their original data type.